Thursday, October 30, 2008

 The research was funded by the Morris Animal Foundation and the American Kennel Club Canine Health Foundation.

-University of Minnesota, via EurekAlert!, a service of AAAS.
+Adapted from materials provided by University of Minnesota, via EurekAlert!, a service of AAAS.